How company doctors should handle addicted patients

 Dr Mike McCann describes the role of Occupational Health Professionals as “a fine balance between the employee and the company or the manager.”

-It is important that everyone involved is working together – especially the health professional, the line manager and the human resource advisers.
+It is essential that everyone involved is working together – especially the health professional, the line manager and the human resource advisers.

-Occupational Health Professionals have a duty of care towards the employee and must provide advice to the manager about how to deal with complex medical cases.
-Alcohol and drug problems can be classified as very complex.
+Occupational Health Professionals have a duty of care towards the employee and must advise the manager on how to deal with complex medical cases.
+Alcohol and drug problems can be classified as very difficult.

 “Addiction specialists are a very rare breed… It is important to get the right people assessing the individual, the degree of their addiction and then channelling them into the right type of treatment.
 Alcohol and drug problems are a medical problem.” – Dr Mike McCann, Occupational Health Physician.